chicagopython/algosig/_posts/2021-01-07-strategy-pattern.md

 To solve this, we can define a `MoveBehaviorInterface` (a "strategy") with a `move()` method, and then subclass this to define various types of movement (like `Swim.move()` or `Fly.move()`).
 Finally, we can pass this behavior in when we instantiate an animal, e.g. `bird = Animal(move_behavior=Fly())`.

-Your task is to fill in the missing
+Your task is to fill in the missing pieces in the below code (where you see comments):

 ```python
 from abc import ABC, abstractmethod